touraye/under-doz/101-programming/L102-getting-to-programming.md

 # Getting In To Programming

-As we cover some fundamentals of programming in lesson-1(L101) here we will take a deep dive into some key components of programming.
+In Lesson-1 (L101), we covered some fundamentals of programming.
+Now, let's delve deeper into key components of programming.

-Here I is just want to keep it beginner-friendly.
+Here, I just want to keep it beginner-friendly.

-Prerequisite: No prior programming knowledge is required
+Prerequisite: There is no need for prior programming knowledge.

 [TOC]